katyadam/SAVAT/README.md

-# Change Impact Analysis
+# SAVANT

-This project is part of a bachelor's thesis exploring the application of established change impact analysis techniques in microservice-based systems.
+This project is part of a bachelor's thesis exploring the application of established Change Impact Analysis techniques in microservice-based systems.

 ## Running the Application